Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Data and Evaluation

 \end{itemize}

-Temporal trajectories \textbf{24 hours prior to patients' ICU endpoints} (discharge or death) are extracted.
 For training EHR-M-GAN$_{\mathtt{cond}}$, auxiliary information from the patient status is used as conditional input.
+These conditional inputs are selected since synthesizing EHR information of patient subgroups with potential outcomes would be valuable for clinicians in their decision-making process.
+Other conditional labels (such as patient demographics in the categorized format) can also be used in the proposed conditional synthesizer for other research purposes.
 For MIMIC-III dataset, the classes are (1) \textit{ICU mortality}: patient died within the ICU; (2) \textit{Hospital mortality}: patient discharged alive from the ICU, and died within the hospital; (3) \textit{30-day readmission}: patient discharged alive from the hospital, and readmitted to the hospital within 30 days; (4) \textit{No 30-day readmission}: patient discharged alive from the hospital, and had no readmission record to the hospital within 30 days.
 For eICU and HiRID datasets, the corresponding labels are also extracted based on the availability of the patient outcomes (see Table \ref{tb_data_descrption}).